pweigmann/piamValidation/README.md

 The piamValidation package provides validation tools for the Potsdam Integrated Assessment Modelling environment.

+## How to use

+The following categories/metrics require allow the following columns in the cfg:

 ## Installation

 For installation of the most recent package version an additional repository has to be added in R: